Northbreeze/Northbreeze.github.io/_posts/2016-01-22-second_blog_post_copy.md

 </p>

-**Final Note**
+**What's next?**

-Please note that, the intention of this post was to get familiar with R codes for getting kmeans cluster and understand the algorithm conceptually.
+The intention of this post was to get familiar with kmeans clustering algorithm concept and its application in R by providing an example.
+I didn't analyze the clusters in detail as I didn't want to make you bored in this post.
 I'll write another post to analyze clusters for judge data set.